 - The forest cover assessment is done with the help of LISS III sensor of ISRO’s Resourcesat-2 satellite.

 - Since the assessment is done with the help of satellites, many factors affect the accuracy of the gathered data.

 State wise forest cover in India 2022

 |State/UT||Forest cover (sq km)||Geographical area (sq km)||forest cover percentage (of geographical area)|

-The stats provided in this article are as per 2019 India state of forest report.
+The stats provided in this article are as per the latest India state of forest report.

 The total forest and tree cover in India is 8,09,537 square kilometers i.e. 24.62 % of the total geographical area.

 The article was last updated on 26 July 2022.